-Have a picnic.
+1. Have a Picnic

-Go on a date.
+5. Go on a date

 Every year for my kids’ birthdays, I try to take each of them out on a special Mommy Date Night.
-We will get all dressed up and I’ll take them to their choice of restaurant.
+We will get all dressed up, and I’ll take them to their choice of restaurant.
 Then we’ll go do something special: maybe a mani/pedi with my daughter or a movie with my son.
-Taking them on a one-on-one date really makes them feel special.
+Taking them on a one-on-one date makes them feel special.

-Take a hike.
+7. Take a Hike

 When the kiddos are a little older, try taking them on some easy trails on a beautiful, sunny day.
-Pack a backpack full of water and snacks, bug spray and sunscreen, and encourage your kids to explore the wonders of nature as they hike the trail.
+Pack a backpack full of water and snacks, bug spray, and sunscreen, and encourage your kids to explore the wonders of nature as they hike the trail.
 If you’re feeling really motivated, print out some nature scavenger hunt pages to take along on your adventure.

-Go to the spa.
+9. Go to the Spa

-Every now and then I like to surprise my daughter with a trip to the nail salon to get our nails painted.
-When she gets older, I want to treat her to a facial and massage.
-These things are a huge treat for me too since I rarely get them done.
+I like to surprise my daughter with a trip to the nail salon to get our nails painted every now and then.
+I want to treat her to a facial and massage when she gets older.
+These things are a huge treat for me, too, since I rarely get them done.

-Wash the car.
+10. Wash the Car